Word@Work, Let God's Word energise your working day!

 Matthew 21:42

-Jesus was rejected by the people who ought to have welcomed Him.
-But it was not a surprise because Isaiah had predicted it some 700 years previously (Isaiah 53:3).
-Jesus was fully aware of the ordeal which faced Him and He told the disciples on several occasions although they did not want to understand what He was saying.
-Now He was telling the religious leaders who were becoming very active in their rejection.
+Jesus was rejected by the people who should have welcomed Him (John 1:10-11).
+But it was not a surprise, because Isaiah had predicted it some 700 years previously (Isaiah 53:3).
+Jesus was fully aware of the ordeal which faced Him and He told the disciples on several occasions although they did not understand what He was saying.
+Even after His triumphal entry into Jerusalem, they could not see the prophetic connections (John 12:12-16).
+Now He was rebuking the religious leaders for not grasping the significance of the Scriptures which they claimed were God’s Word to them (John 5:39).

 Rejecting Jesus Leads to Rejection